SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/grading_rubrics.md

 **1. Deployment/Installation Steps and Technical Specifications (10
     points)**

--   **10 pts**: Provides a clear, detailed, and accurate guide for deploying and installing the system.
-Includes all necessary technical specifications such as quirements, configuration settings, and installation procedures.
+-   **25 pts**: Provides a clear, complete, and logically organized guide for deploying and installing the system.
+Includes all necessary technical specifications, such as:

+	- **System requirements** (hardware, operating system, software dependencies, storage, network needs).

+	- **Configuration settings** (environment variables, paths, permissions, authentication keys).

+	- **Installation procedures** (step-by-step instructions that are precise, sequential, and easy to follow).

+	- **Deployment instructions** for the production or target environment (e.g., cloud setup, server configuration, database migration).

+	- **Troubleshooting guidance** for common issues during installation or deployment.
+Instructions are written in a way that any competent technical user could follow without external help and result in a fully working system.

--   **7-9 pts**: Guide is mostly clear and detailed but may have minor omissions or unclear sections.
-Technical specifications are included but may lack some details.
+-   **18–24 pts**: Guide is mostly clear and well-structured but may have minor omissions (e.g., a missing prerequisite, incomplete troubleshooting) or slightly unclear sections.
+Technical specifications are included but may lack depth or precision in one or two areas.

--   **4-6 pts**: Guide is incomplete or lacks clarity.
-Technical specifications are partially included or not fully detailed.
+- 	**10–17 pts**: Guide is incomplete or insufficiently detailed.
+Several technical specifications are missing or vague.
+Steps may be out of logical order or difficult to follow, requiring guesswork.

--   **0-3 pts**: Guide is missing, unclear, or incorrect.
-Technical specifications are not provided.
+-	**0–9 pts**: Guide is missing, highly unclear, or incorrect.
+Key technical specifications are absent.
+Instructions are incomplete to the point that the system cannot be installed or deployed successfully.

-**2. Explanation of Main Features (15 points)**
+**2. Explanation of Main Features (10 points)**

--   **15 pts**: Provides a thorough, clear, and user-friendly explanation of the main features of the system.
+-   **10 pts**: Provides a thorough, clear, and user-friendly explanation of the main features of the system.
 Tailored for users who may not be familiar with the system, with a focus on usability.

--   **10-14 pts**: Explanation is clear and mostly user-friendly, but may lack some detail or clarity.
+-   **7-9 pts**: Explanation is clear and mostly user-friendly, but may lack some detail or clarity.
 Main features are described adequately but may not be fully accessible to all users.

--   **5-9 pts**: Explanation is somewhat unclear or lacks detail.
+-   **4-6 pts**: Explanation is somewhat unclear or lacks detail.
 Users may struggle to understand the main features and their benefits.

--   **0-4 pts**: Explanation is incomplete, unclear, or not user-friendly.
+-   **0-3 pts**: Explanation is incomplete, unclear, or not user-friendly.
 Main features are not adequately described.

-**3. Walkthrough for Main Scenario (15 points)**
+**3. Walkthrough for Main Scenario (10 points)**

--   **15 pts**: Provides a comprehensive and clear walkthrough of the main scenario.
+-   **10 pts**: Provides a comprehensive and clear walkthrough of the main scenario.
 Includes appropriate screenshots that enhance understanding and are well-integrated into the document.

--   **10-14 pts**: Walkthrough is mostly clear but may lack some detail or have minor issues with screenshots.
+-   **7-9 pts**: Walkthrough is mostly clear but may lack some detail or have minor issues with screenshots.
 The main scenario is described adequately.

--   **5-9 pts**: Walkthrough is incomplete or unclear, with screenshots that may not effectively support the description.
+-   **4-6 pts**: Walkthrough is incomplete or unclear, with screenshots that may not effectively support the description.
 The main scenario is not well-documented.

--   **0-4 pts**: Walkthrough is missing or unclear.
+-   **0-3 pts**: Walkthrough is missing or unclear.
 Screenshots are not included or do not support the scenario description.

-**4. Walkthroughs for Additional Scenarios (10 points)**
+**4. Walkthroughs for Additional Scenarios (5 points)**

--   **10 pts**: Provides clear and detailed walkthroughs for at least two additional scenarios.
+-   **5 pts**: Provides clear and detailed walkthroughs for at least two additional scenarios.
 Includes relevant screenshots that support the descriptions and cover alternative functionalities effectively.

--   **7-9 pts**: Walkthroughs are mostly clear but may lack some detail or have minor issues with screenshots.
+-   **4 pts**: Walkthroughs are mostly clear but may lack some detail or have minor issues with screenshots.
 Additional scenarios are described but may not fully cover all alternative functionalities.

--   **4-6 pts**: Walkthroughs are incomplete or unclear, with screenshots that may not effectively support the descriptions.
+-   **2-3 pts**: Walkthroughs are incomplete or unclear, with screenshots that may not effectively support the descriptions.
     Additional scenarios are not well-documented.

--   **0-3 pts**: Walkthroughs are missing or unclear.
+-   **0-1 pts**: Walkthroughs are missing or unclear.
 Screenshots are not included or do not support the scenario descriptions.